 The Town Board has reviewed the current Comprehensive Plan, which was adopted to provide policy guidance for land use decision-making by the Town and Dane County.
 The policies and goals which were established in the Comprehensive Plan are, at this time, sufficient to provide the necessary policy guidance for the Town in adopting and implementing Town zoning, should the Town elect to withdraw from County Zoning.

-References in the Comprehensive Plan to the current County-Town zoning system will need to be applied with the understanding that the County no longer will have a role in supporting, administering, advising or enforcing the Town zoning ordinance.
+If the Town opt out, references in the Comprehensive Plan to the current County-Town zoning system will need to be applied with the understanding that the County no longer will have a role in supporting, administering, advising or enforcing the Town zoning ordinance.

 The Portions of the Comprehensive Plan which relate to implementation and intergovernmental cooperation also will be administered and applied with the understanding that the County will no longer be involved in approving, administering or enforcing the Town’s general zoning.